KarelZe/dualis/readme.md

 ### sample request
 Using the API is really simple as there is just one endpoint, that let's you query all grades from all semesters.
 Just pass in your credentials in the body of the GET request and you are good to go.
-Be aware, it might take a few seconds until you receive a response, as the API has to make plenty of requests until all data is gathered (for my account it took around 16 sec.)
+Be aware, it might take a few seconds until you receive a response, as the API has to make plenty of requests until all data is gathered.
 ```
 $ curl -i -H "Content-Type: application/json" -X GET -d '{"user":"karel.zeman@dhbw-karlsruhe.de","password":"journeyToTheCenterOftheEarth"}' http://localhost:5000/dualis/api/v1.0/grades/
 ```